koustav-konar/FastNeuralBurst/README.md

 Once all the external packages are installed, the program can be run using the configuration file named ``config_SBI_DM_FRB.ini``, where all parameters are stored and explained.
 Please refer to the jupyter notebook for an example of the whole setup.

+## Reference
+If you use this code in your project and find it helpful, feel free to cite [our paper](https://arxiv.org/abs/2410.07084).